 All pets that spend time out doors should be on a good flea and tick control program to reduce risks to their health and that of their owners.
 While cats are most susceptible to plague, dogs may also become symptomatic.
 An infected dog or cat will usually develop one of two syndromes.
 One is infection of the lymphatic tissues in the throat region, with swelling and potential rupture of the lymph nodes.
 The second is pneumonia.
 The common methods of transmission from infected pets to humans are either through the drainage from the infected lymph nodes or through respiratory secretions expelled when the animal coughs or sneezes.
 Any pet which has been prowling around a prairie dog town and then exhibits either pneumonia or swollen lymph nodes in the throat area should be promptly examined by a veterinarian.
 Potential contact of the pet with plague or a dying prairie dog town should be mentioned to the veterinarian so proper precautions may be taken during the examination.
 This will also ensure plague will be one of the differential diagnoses.

-There are three forms of plague in humans.
+There are three forms of plague in humans, pneumonic, septicemic and bubonic.
 Pneumonic plague is a rapid-onset infection of the lungs with typical respiratory symptoms, but with the addition of blood in the sputum.
 This form is easily transmitted between humans through coughing or sneezing.
 Septicemic plague is a generalized dissemination of the plague organism throughout the body.
 These two forms are highly fatal in humans if treatment is not initiated within 24 hours of onset.
 Humans who may have been exposed to a source of plague infection and begin to develop symptoms of pneumonia or a flu-like illness with fever, chills, and muscle aches should seek medical attention promptly, and the possibility of plague exposure should be mentioned.
 A wildlife biologist in the Grand Canyon area of Arizona failed to mention his profession when he sought treatment in 2008 for a respiratory infection.
 Plague was diagnosed at autopsy.
-Bubonic plague involves large, purplish and painful swollen lymph nodes in the groin or axillary (arm pit) regions, usually with the possibility of infection in the lymph nodes of the neck region.
+Bubonic plague involves large, purplish and painful swollen lymph nodes (a bubo) in the groin or axillary (arm pit) regions, usually with the possibility of infection in the lymph nodes of the neck region.
 While treatment should begin promptly, the fatality rate is not quite as high as for cases of pneumonic and septicemic plague.

 Cases of Q fever may be missed by physicians due to the relatively slow antibody development in humans.
 The majority of people who are infected will not develop detectable antibody levels until 2-4 weeks after symptoms develop.
 If you have a flu-like illness that does not resolve itself within a reasonable amount of time, you might ask your physician to consider Q fever.
 If you have a negative test for this disease early in the clinical phase of the syndrome, a retest at least 2 weeks later is advisable.
 This is especially important if you have been assisting cattle, sheep, goats or cats in birthing, or if you handled the afterbirth or a newborn of these species while they were still wet with birthing fluids.
 Since the organism is in the dried manure and dust of the region, it is possible people may become exposed to the organism during periods of high winds.
 Doxycycline is the drug of choice for most cases.
-People with damaged heart valves, artificial valves or cardiac vascular grafts are at increased risk of developing the chronic form of q fever since the organism has a preference for these areas.
+People with damaged heart valves, artificial valves or cardiac vascular grafts are at increased risk of developing the chronic form of Q fever since the organism has a preference for these areas.